 1. Giving More Autonomy to PAs and NPs

-Physician assistants and nurse practitioners are some of the most under-utilized resources when it comes to the primary care shortage.
+are some of the most under-utilized resources when it comes to the primary care shortage.
 These professionals can do many of the same jobs as physicians can – prescribe medication, perform routine exams and make diagnoses – but, in many places, they’re not allowed to practice without the supervision of a physician.
 Nurse practitioners currently have full practice autonomy (meaning they can start their own practices) in just 22 states, while physician assistants must be supervised by a physician in every state.

 2. Deploying Doctor Drones in Rural Areas